This is the first in a 4 part review of the divorce process entitled Petitioning for a Divorce.

 1) Where to file the petition for divorce

 There are certain residence requirements that you need to satisfy before filing a divorce petition in England and Wales.
-These are set out below.
 Generally the English courts have jurisdiction to grant a divorce where either spouse:

 (a) is domiciled in England or Wales when the proceedings are begun, or